walterhiggins/WMPJS/README.md

 ... two things happen with this statement.

-1. A new variable called 'hearts' is created.
-In programming we call this 'declared'.
+1. A new variable called 'hearts' is *declared*.
 To declare a variable is to create a variable.
 2. The variable is also 'assigned' a new value (8).
 'Assigning' a value to a variable means storing the value in the variable.

 So in the above statement we both 'declare' and 'assign' a new variable.
 It's considered good practice to declare variables using the `var` keyword. `var` as you can probably guess is short for 'variable'.
-So a btter way to declare the variable is like this:
+So a better way to declare the variable is like this:

     js var hearts = 8

 We should always declare variables using the `var` keyword.
 If variables aren't declared using the `var` keyword, they become what are called 'global' variables.
 That is; variables which can be seen everywhere in the program.
 Global variables can lead to confusion because different parts of your program can access and change the variable which can lead to unexpected results.
 Global variables often end up becoming a source of bugs in the program.
-Using the `var` keyword to create a new variable is another good habit you should adopt when programming.
+Using the `var` keyword to create a new variable is another good habit you should adopt when writing Javascript code.

 Another thing to note is that we don't always have to both declare and assign a variable in the same statement.
 We can create a variable just by issuing this command: